Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 ### Snowflake Extensions for VS Code

 You can run SQL queries and Python APIs against Snowflake in many different ways through the Snowsight UI, SnowCLI, etc. But for this Quickstart we'll be using the Snowflake extension for VS Code.
 For a brief overview of Snowflake's native extension for VS Code, please check out our [VS Code Marketplace Snowflake extension page](https://marketplace.visualstudio.com/items?itemName=snowflake.snowflake-vsc).

-### Installing Snowflake Extension for VS Code

-Following the instructions mentioned in the [docs](https://docs.snowflake.com/en/user-guide/vscode-ext), you can install the Snowflake extension.
-Next, you need to connect to your Snowflake account from VS Code by logging in with your account details.
-Follow the instructions in the [docs](https://docs.snowflake.com/en/user-guide/vscode-ext#signing-in) to sign in.

 To put this in context, we are on step **#3** in our data flow overview: